jverne/jverne.github.io/_posts/2022-04-28-cq-cq-cq-de-ve3wna-ve3wna-k.md

 11-year old me is ecstatic.
 That was definitely on 11-year old me's bucket list.
 Committing to an online course was definitely the way to go for me.
 I'm an excellent self-starter, but a terrible self-finisher.

 The title of this posting is a bit of a lie, though.
 I don't know how to read or send Morse (or CW) yet.
-But I am taking a CW course in the fall, so it's only a little lie.
+But I am taking a virtual CW course in the fall [hosted by my local club](https://www.ve3yt.com/cw-course), so it's only a little lie.
 I suspect CW is going to be a bit more of a challenge, as in many ways it is like learning a new language.
+And, yes.
+I am already looking ahead to studying for the Advanced qualifications.

 I'm not sure what I'm going to do with this new privilege to use the airwaves, but maybe I'll take my H/T outside for a walk this evening and at least introduce myself on the local repeater.
 I do have some ideas about turning my bicycle trailer into a mobile station for lower carbon-load field days, but we'll see.